-From 1 January 2015, telecommunications, broadcasting and electronic services will always be taxed in the jurisdiction where the customer belongs, irrespective of whether (i) the customer is a business or consumer, and (ii) the supplier is based in or outside the EU.
+From 1 January 2015, e-commerce services will always be taxed in the jurisdiction where the customer belongs, irrespective of whether (i) the customer is a business or consumer, and (ii) the supplier is based in or outside the EU.

-Following this change to the VAT place of supply rules, a new simplification measure, an extended One Stop Shop comes into force on 1 January 2015 which allows businesses supplying telecommunication services, television and radio broadcasting services and electronically supplied services to non-taxable persons in Member States in which they do not have an establishment to account for the VAT due on those supplies via a web-portal in a Member State in which they are identified.
-Although the scheme is optional, it is beyond question that for all businesses supplying these services in the EU the implementation of the new VAT place of supply rules requires new verification and validation processes to be built into their ERP systems.
+Following this change to the VAT place of supply rules, a new simplification measure, an extended One Stop Shop, comes into force on 1 January 2015.
+The One Stop Shop allow a business supplying e-commerce services to nontaxable persons in Member States, in which the business does not have an establishment, to account for the VAT due on those supplies via a web-portal in a Member State in which they are identified.
+Although the scheme is optional, it is beyond question that for all businesses supplying these services in the EU the implementation of the new VAT place of supply rules requires new verification and validation processes to be built into their financial models and VAT compliance systems.